MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 ### How to start the webcam:

 1. change to docker dir `cd *path to repository*/docker/`
 2. For artistic style transfer: `docker-compose -f docker-compose-nvidia.yml  run stylecam`
    You might have to start it a second time when it does not find `/dev/video13`.
-4. For cartoon style
-   transfer: `docker-compose -f docker/docker-compose-nvidia.yml  run cartoonizecam`
-5. The new webcam device is `/dev/video12`.
+3. The new webcam device is `/dev/video12`.
 Test it with `fflpay /dev/video12`.

 ### How to stop the webcam: